callmesalmon/pearlOS/config/README.md

 KERNEL_UPDATE<null>              : Infinity macro, the main kernel part
                                    (kernel/kernel.c) needs this one.

+KSH_PROMPT<char*>                : The prompt that shows up when writing
+                                   commands in the Kernel SHell.

+KSH_COMMENT<char>                : The character that is required to
+                                   start a comment line.

 KERNEL_MEMORY_OFFSET_{START,
                       END}<byte> : Kernel memory offsets,
                                    defaults are "0x{f*x}".